 The AWG seeks to be the potential sum of many member organisations, but with a unique ‘neutral’ voice, a long history of serious engagements, and as a natural convenor in advocacy.
-Given the limited resources of the AWG, the nature of inter-agency working, and the fact that most organizations also have their own agenda, much of the AWG is fairly ‘light touch’.

 The AWG seeks to amplify the voices of the INEE network members, collectively and individually, in order for them to achieve change in and around the debate on education in emergencies – this happens through mobilizing and building the capacity of the INEE membership.

 The AWG seeks to assist INEE, both the network, the various network spaces, and the Secretariat itself, to be a thought leader and a convenor on education in emergencies - leading directly, as INEE and as the AWG, on advocacy campaigns and messaging.